~TRY IT OUT! FIRST ONES FREE. SEE CLASS REGISTRATION FOR DETAILS~

 Falling Safely

 Falling is part of learning to skate.
-Try to fall forward onto your pads rather than backward to protect your head and tailbone.
-When beginners learn proper falling techniques, they feel more comfortable practicing new skills.
+Try to fall forward onto your pads rather than backward to protect your head, shoulders, elbows and tailbone.
+When beginners learn proper falling techniques, they feel more comfortable practicing new skills and progressing in skills.
+Doomsday Skate puts a heavy emphasis on proper technique and safety; particularly, the psychology behind falling which is the most common reason of fear while lacing up.

 Learning roller skating through online videos or trial-and-error can be frustrating.
-Professional instruction helps beginners avoid bad habits and progress much faster.
-Dottie created Doomsday Skate School to help new skaters learn in a supportive and welcoming environment.
+Professional instruction helps learners avoid bad habits and progress much faster.
+Dottie created Doomsday Skate School to help skaters learn in a supportive and welcoming in a zero-pressure environment.
 Her teaching approach focuses on safety, skill development, and building confidence on wheels.

 Students across the Central Coast choose Doomsday Skate School because of: